Oceanfront Fathers Day Card PP643

 Enjoy your day; I'll be back tomorrow with another project.
 Until then, happy stampin'!

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's the turn of the fabulous Claire to host this week and she has a fun theme challenge for you to work with:
+It's the turn of the lovely LeAnne to host this week and she has a fun clean and simple challenge for us to work with:

 Here's the low-down on today's card: